Foo-King-Jimmy/cnippets/cc_sqlite/README.md

 sqlite-src-3310100.zip

+(11.93 MiB)

 Snapshot of the complete (raw) source tree for SQLite version 3.31.1.

-(11.93 MiB)

 See How To Compile SQLite for usage details.

 ---

-NOT:
+NOT for this:

 ---

 sqlite-preprocessed-3310100.zip

+(2.48 MiB)

 Preprocessed C sources for SQLite version 3.31.1.

-(2.48 MiB)

 ---